 Eula-Raiden: Triple Cryo

 Any triple Cryo/double battery Eula comps are very easy to play and easy to build ER requirements around, and that applies here for Eula Raiden.
 In fact, this is the only Eula comp variation where you can run 0% ER on Eula and still be able to Burst off cooldown, providing that you have a Sacrificial Bow on Diona.
 Not only that, rotations in this comp are smooth, with a lot of leeway for error without extending time too much.
-Heavily recommended for more casual players who want to play Eula-Raiden, but find Eula-Raiden technically difficult.
+Heavily recommended for more casual players who want to play Eula Raiden together, but find Eula Raiden to be technically difficult.

 Eula Raiden: Lisa TTDS

 My (new) personal favorite in terms of snappiness in gameplay.
 Lisa does not have a very positive reputation as a unit, and even less so as a filler in team compositions.
-However, she is a deceptively very good support for Eula in Eula Raiden comps.
-Lisa’s largest issue of a powerful but unsustainable Elemental burst is completely solved by Raiden who is an unmatched battery in the current state of the game.
-Throw Thrilling Tales of Dragon Slayers and Emblem of Severed Fate on your Lisa, get around 150% ER, and you get a massive ATK% steroid and DEF shred unit who can also dish out some respectable damage.
+However, she is deceptively a very good support for Eula in Eula Raiden comps.
+Lisa’s largest issue of a powerful but unsustainable Elemental Burst is solved by Raiden who is an unmatched battery in the current state of the game.
+Throw Thrilling Tales of Dragon Slayers and Noblesse Oblige on your Lisa, throw as much ER on her as you can (aim for 200%+), and you’ll get a massive ATK% steroid and DEF shred unit.

-Rotation: Raiden E > Diona Hold E Q > Lisa Q > Eula DPS Rotation > Raiden Q 2N4C N2C (Repeat) – 25 seconds
+Rotation: Raiden E > Diona Hold E (x2) > Eula E > Lisa Q > Eula DPS Rotation > Raiden Q 3N3C (Repeat)

 Showcase by Sitri: Eula Raiden Lisa TTDS